 I found the overall adjustment process to be quite annoying.
-Using the knobs are more time consuming than most of the other converters out there.
-The Kangaroo is also physically difficult to adjust while most of its competitors require very little effort.
+Using the knobs is more time consuming than most of the other converters out there.
+The Kangaroo is also physically difficult to adjust while most of its competitors require very little physical effort.

-The difficult adjustment will be made worse for short people or people with less physical strength.
+The difficult adjustment will be made worse for short people or people with lower physical strength.
 Ergo Desktop recommends adjusting the Kangaroo by pushing down on the horizontal metal bar on the back of the keyboard platform.
-Getting enough leverage to move the unit down, while reaching that far, will be difficult.
+Getting enough leverage to move the unit down while reaching that far will be difficult.

 Small Task Space

 Being limited on the monitor size you can use, as well as the number of accessories you can have within your close proximity is definitely a downside that will effect a lot of potential buyers.
 I think that a slight increase in the size of the monitor platform, along with the option to get a non-tapered keyboard tray, would be a huge improvement to the problems posed by the current design.